vmware-archive/pivot_pws_tutorial_rails/README.md

 ## Troubleshooting

+One useful resource when you're troubleshooting a failed push is [the official Cloud Foundry docs][toubleshoot-app-deploy-health].

 ## How to file a support ticket

 <http://support.run.pivotal.io/home> is a good place to start for PWS support.
 However, if you're in the San Francisco office, you might want to pay a visit to the PWS team on the fourth floor.